jsuarezs/trident_hybrid/README.md

 ## Setup and testing

+My reommendation is going around Trident resources before deploying it so you will understand all the concepts before going steps further -> [Trident docs](https://netapp-trident.readthedocs.io/en/stable-v21.04/)

 Click [here](0_worker1-k3s/README_onprem.md) to follow the steps in order to deploy and install Trident using a NetApp ONTAP on-premises cluster as persistent storage.
-And [here](1_worker2-ec2-k3s/README_cloud.md) for cloud deployment.
+And [here](1_worker2-ec2-k3s/README_cloud.md) for cloud deployment with Cloud Volumes ONTAP (CVO).